anoncano/DA-BOX-59/README.md

 - Over-the-air updates are available via a simple `/update` endpoint so admins can upload new firmware directly from the web UI.
 - The general panel reads `/offlinePinGeneral` for normal users and `/offlinePinSub` for sub admins to display the current PIN when the device goes offline.
  - Relay hold time saved from the admin panel is also stored in the Realtime Database at `/relayHoldTime/ms`.
 Both toggles write the same value whenever they unlock so hardware sees the latest hold time.
 The ESP writes `locked` back when the cycle ends so the UI only reverts once the board confirms.
-- The general panel shows a green heart when the ESP heartbeat is active and it turns red when the heartbeat stops.
+ - The general panel shows a faint heart centered behind the toggles.
+It glows green when the ESP heartbeat updates and turns red when it stops.
 - Admins can lock user accounts from the admin panel so locked users cannot sign in.
 - Sub admins use a wizard to generate invitation links specifying the role and optional med access.
 - Admins can grant a **med** role.
 Users with this role see a second toggle on the general panel which writes to `medRelaystate`.
 - The ESP32 watches `medRelaystate` as well and unlocks the relay when this value becomes `unlocked`.
- - When offline, the general panel instructs users to join the `da-box-59` AP and provides a button to copy the PIN and local link.
-This link already includes the PIN so it opens directly to the unlock page.
-Sub admins can upload firmware from the ESP's local page.
+ - When offline, the general panel keeps its help modal open until dismissed.
+It guides users to join the `da-box-59` AP and offers a copy button for the PIN and local link, which already embeds the PIN.
+Sub admins can also upload firmware from the ESP's local page.
 Replace the Firebase configuration in `auth.js` with your own project details before deploying.